gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

     * Requires the ``car`` package.

     * Provides VIFs for an MLR model.
-Only use in additive models - not meaningful for terms involved in interactions.
+Only use in additive models - not meaningful for models with interactions present.
     \index{\texttt{vif()}|textbf}

 * **predict(<font color='red'>MODELNAME</font>, se.fit=T)**